 The Study Abroad Program at UPC gives foreign students the chance to learn and develop skills in the Spanish language while immersing themselves in Peruvian and Latin American culture.
 Courses are available in history, culture, management, communications, and political science, to name a few.
 All courses are taught in Spanish.

-Founded in 1635, ELTE is a prominent university, well known for its academic achievements and research.
-It trains lawyers, teachers of sciences, and humanities researchers, and it has a strong history of academic achievement and research.
-Campuses and faculties are scattered around the city, but dormitories are all centrally located.
+Eotvos Lorand Tudomany Egyetem (ELTE) - Budapest, Hungary Eotvos Lorand Tudomany Egyetem (ELTE) is located in the capital of the Central European country of Hungary.
+Also called the “Paris of Eastern Europe,” Budapest is the commercial, industrial, and cultural center of Hungary, and the home of 2 million people.
 Although the official language of education is Hungarian, the School of English and American Studies offers a wide range of classes in English.
 ELTE welcomes a great number of international students each year, who instantly become a central part of Hungarian college life.

 Human Rights Advocacy Program (HRAP) The Human Rights Advocacy Program (HRAP) of Utica College was established in 1992 by attorneys Theodore Zang and Professor Theodore S. Orlin.
 Its purpose is to counsel and train Non-Governmental Organization (NGO) advocates in transitional democracies.
 Accordingly, with the support of Utica College and private donations, it regularly works with human rights advocates in Eastern and Central Europe (e.g., Albania, Bulgaria, Moldova, Romania, Slovakia), Africa, and the Far East.

 HRAP’s approach is to provide in-field training and technical assistance to human rights NGOs and their supporters, as well as to provide counsel via international communications.
 HRAP works closely with Helsinki Committees and other independent human rights education programs.